btcpayserver/magento2-plugin/README.md

 Just like any other Magento 2 module.
 Nothing special.

 ## How to configure
-After installation, a new Payment Method will be visible in Stores > Configuration > Payment Methods.
+After installation, a new Payment Method will be visible in Stores > Configuration > Sales > Payment Methods.
 Configure the fields there.

 You will need to get a pairing code from BTCPay Server and enter that.